eduardo-matheus28/studious-potato/README.md

 # studious-potato
-estou aprendendo a mecher no GitHub querendo aprender a programar
+estou aprendendo a mecher no GitHub, querendo aprender a programar